 In the Russian Federation, in addition to safety classification, the structures and structural components of WWER type NPPs are subdivided into three categories according to their impact on radiation and nuclear safety and on the functionality equipment and systems inside the structure.
 This is the third categorization parallel to the safety and seismic classification.
-Besides Russian Federation, this approach is followed in Bulgaria and the Ukraine (in Appendix III, Table III-1 shows the three types of categorization in the case of Russian Federation.)
+Besides Russian Federation, this approach is followed in Bulgaria and the Ukraine.